 Bytes

 Exceptions are mistakes discovered during execution.
 Exceptions are triggered whenever there is a mistake in a program.
 The program will come to a standstill if these exceptions are not handled.
 Python exception handling is essential to prevent the program from ending unexpectedly.
-This post will go over Exception Handling in Python in further detail.
+This Python tutorial guide will go over Exception Handling in Python in further detail.

 What is Exception Handling in Python?